The pros and cons of compressed hours

 Compressed hours allow employees to work their contracted hours over a fewer number of days.
 It can be as simple as taking half an hour for lunch each day and leaving two hours early, working four long days instead of five, or doing a nine day fortnight rather than two five-day weeks.
 It’s about giving employees more flexibility to juggle the other aspects of their life and can be really helpful for anyone with caring responsibilities be it children, parents or dogs.
 It can also mean a happy and potentially more productive workforce.

-Although the practice of compressing hours is common in industries with a high percentage of working mums, it hasn’t yet become mainstream in the energy and commodities industry.
+Although the practice of compressing hours is common in industries with a high percentage of working parents, it hasn’t yet become mainstream in the energy and commodities industry.

-Employees have a statutory right to request flexible working hours and it’s best to be prepared as many will.
+Employees have a statutory right to request flexible working hours and it’s best to be prepared as many will, particularly as they may have grown accustomed to the benefits of flexible working days and home-working during 2020.

 Certas Energy offer various types of flexible working options including compressed hours and as Resourcing Manager, Georgina Chambi comments, “We really value the benefits of having a flexible workforce not just in terms of being able to cater and adapt to the needs of our customers but also the higher levels of engagement and productivity that it drives amongst our colleagues.”